 Once you notice the connection, it’s best to fix your garbage disposal before you consider running another load.

-5 Things You Should Never Put In Your Garbage Disposal
+5 Things to Avoid Putting In Your Garbage Disposal That Will Cause Damage

 It’s easy to want to dispose of trash through the garbage disposal because of how easy and convenient it is but there are some things you should never throw down it.

 Best Garbage Disposals For The Money

 It can be overwhelming to look for garbage disposals if you find a defect within the current one you have.
 You can even look for quotes to call a plumber who would be more than glad to install it for you.
 Here are the top three garbage disposal systems you should look for that are efficient and affordable.

 The Waste King Legend 3200 will cost you approximately $100 while the Waste King 9940 will cost you about $150.
 These garbage disposals are stronger and will be able to grind up the food you throw into it.
 The horsepower on this is very strong and it’ll be hard to find something for this price and power to compete with.

 The higher the horsepower, the better ability of the garbage disposal to grind waste.
 The horsepower on these garbage disposals is 3/4.
 The 3200 and 9940 are essentially the same but the mounts are different on them.